maptracker/datasciencecoursera/Rnotes.md

     difficult.
 * The scoping paradigm is apparently why R objects must all be kept in memory, as opposed to cached to disk.
+* `<<-` is a special gets method that will assign a variable "normally" if it can find it in the parent search path, but if not will assign the variable in the global scope.
+  * Docs say this is normally only used in functions.
+Scott reacted with alarm when I mentioned that Ron had told me about it.

 Great scoping example from [O Beautiful Code][RScopeSearching]:
 ```R